-Let me explain these points to you in details.
+Let me explain these points to you in detail:

 1 & 2 – pretty self-explanatory.

 3 – When I went to Iran I read that you’re required to have a photo with you.
 Women should follow Iran’s official Islamic dress code and wear a headscarf in their picture.
 While I had a photo with me, no one asked me about it at any point and instead, they used a photo from my passport.

 4 – It’s a fee that you need to pay at the cashier upon arrival.
 I read that it should be paid in USD, but since Trump’s travel ban no one wants dollars in Iran anymore.
 While it’s still acceptable, it’s better to bring Euros.
 My visa was 75 euros, but it costs double – 145 for Australians.

-5 – Regardless whether you have an itinerary and pre-booked every hotel or not, you must have a confirmation at least your first night.
+5 – Regardless whether you have an itinerary and pre-booked every hotel or not, you must have confirmation at least your first night.
 I booked accommodation for the first 2 nights online and received an email from them stating that I’m staying with them (below):

-However, I was just required to put an address of my accommodation.
-Noone has asked me to show this email, but it’s better to be safe than sorry.
+However, I was just required to put the address of my accommodation.
+No one has asked me to show this email, but it’s better to be safe than sorry.

-6 – You won’t be granted a visa without a valid travel insurance.
+6 – You won’t be granted a visa without valid travel insurance.
 And in case you’re wondering EU insurance cards won’t work in this case, as they do check whether your policy is actually valid for Iran.
-While you can technically buy an insurance at the airport, you’ll have to stand in another line to do so.
-While I normally recommend World Nomads, they don’t cover Iran anymore.
-In this case go with First Allied, as they specialize in covering ‘difficult’ places that no other insurance wants to cover.
+While I normally recommend World Nomads or First Allied, they no longer cover Iran.